facebook/create-react-app/docusaurus/docs/production-build.md

 To deliver the best performance to your users, it's best practice to specify a `Cache-Control` header for `index.html`, as well as the files within `build/static`.
 This header allows you to control the length of time that the browser as well as CDNs will cache your static assets.
 If you aren't familiar with what `Cache-Control` does, see [this article](https://jakearchibald.com/2016/caching-best-practices/) for a great introduction.

 Using `Cache-Control: max-age=31536000` for your `build/static` assets, and `Cache-Control: no-cache` for everything else is a safe and effective starting point that ensures your user's browser will always check for an updated `index.html` file, and will cache all of the `build/static` files for one year.
 Note that you can use the one year expiration on `build/static` safely because the file contents hash is embedded into the filename.

+## Profiling

+ReactDOM automatically supports profiling in development mode for v16.5+, but since profiling adds some small additional overhead it is opt-in for production mode.
+You can opt-in by using the `--profile` flag.
+Use `npm run build -- --profile` or `yarn build --profile` to enable profiling in the production build.
+See the [React docs](https://reactjs.org/docs/optimizing-performance.html#profiling-components-with-the-devtools-profiler) for details about profiling using the React DevTools.